jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-3. They may incur such indebtedness as they deem necessary, not contrary to the laws of the Commonwealth of Massachusetts, and mortgage or pledge any or all assets of the corporation as security therefore.
+3. They may incur such indebtedness as they deem necessary, not contrary to the laws of the Commonwealth of Massachusetts, and mortgage or pledge any or all assets of the Corporation as security therefore.

-4. They may acquire by purchase or otherwise any property, or rights or interests with respect to property, real or personal, wherever situated, which they may deem necessary or beneficial in carrying out the purposes of the corporation, and may pay for the same either in cash or the obligations of the corporation.
+4. They may acquire by purchase or otherwise any property, or rights or interests with respect to property, real or personal, wherever situated, which they may deem necessary or beneficial in carrying out the purposes of the Corporation, and may pay for the same either in cash or the obligations of the Corporation.

 5. They may delegate any of the powers of the Board of Directors to any committee, officer or agent.